Feeds:

 A new collaboration between the Kellogg School of Management and McKinsey & Company.

 Operations executives who are eager to stay current, hone their skills and broaden their networks, take note!
 In an exciting cooperative venture, the Kellogg School of Management at Northwestern University in Illinois, USA, and McKinsey & Company will be offering a first-of-its-kind, experiential learning program starting in the fall of this year.
 Four, three-day sessions taking place at McKinsey’s model factories throughout Europe will provide a curriculum that covers all operational functions, jointly taught by both academics and consultants.
-Learn if the program might be right for you here.
+Learn if the new 2013 program might be right for you here.

 Read Full Post »